Welcome Francophiles

 Langon (30m S Bordeaux)

 Similar to above, after peage, there are several hotels, Horus, Plantation, Mauleon and on road towards Bazas.
-Leclerc, Lidl & commercial centre adjacent.
+Leclerc, Lidl & commercial centre adjacent. back to top of page

 Vivonne (10m south of Poitiers, route to Angouleme)